scholarslab/prosody/README.md

   ```
 - Copy the uploads directory from the old prosody site
   - `scp -r old.prosody.site:/path/to/wp/wp-content/uploads uploads`
-- Make a dump of the old prosody database.
-Make a folder called 'initial_sql', and put the file in there.
+- Make a dump of the old or current prosody database (see above step MySQL dump).
+- Make a folder called 'initial_sql', and put the file in there.
-  - Make sure to name it "prosody_production.sql".
+  - Make sure to name it "prosody_production.sql", or change the name in the docker-compose.yml file (noted below).
 - Note the 'Dockerfile'.
 This is needed so that the xsl module is enabled in the WordPress image.
 This creates a separate docker image that is used instead of the one supplied by WordPress
 - Uncomment the 'initial_sql' line in the docker-compose.yml file.
   - `./initial_sql/prosody_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`